gimzart/santander-hackernews/README.md

 # santander-hackernews
 Repository for developer task based on hacker news api

+1. The solution contains tests for only one class, in real world project all layers should be covered in unit tests.
+1.

 1. The solution uses clean architecture structure for projects with layers, this is a bit overkill for the task, but I decided to follow such approach as this is usually ok for building microservices
 - Api - thin layer of controllers and application setup